LittleDragoon/anime-suggestion/README.md

 <img width="504" alt="Screenshot 2023-07-31 at 14 21 14" src="https://github.com/LittleDragoon/anime-suggestion/assets/85112881/7f60cbc9-48f3-4d75-a83b-18f0acf4686b">

 ## Further Description

+The project is coded in React and Tailwind CSS.

+A few concepts covered

+- Fetching data using axios + loading state logic
+- Routing
+- Regex
+- Iframe

+## Run the Project : `npm start`

-To run the project, you need to clone this project, then "npm i".
+To run the project, you need to "clone this project", then "npm i".

-Then, you have to create a file .env.local at the root of your files where you write "REACT_APP_PUBLIC_RAPIDAPI_KEY = your_key"
+Then, you have to create a file .env.local at the root of your files where you write "REACT_APP_PUBLIC_RAPIDAPI_KEY = your_key".
 This key can be found if you subscribe to the Anime Recommender API (link above).

-## Run the Project : `npm start`

-Runs the app in the development mode.\
+Use `npm start`to run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.